aryanabsal/Kristall_Auctions/README.md

 ---

 With the Kristall Auctions website, users have a convenient and effective experience in buying and selling products.
 This platform enables sellers and buyers to engage confidently and effortlessly in the world of auctions.

+- **ATTENTION 1**: The database placed in GitHub is a demo database and does not contain any main information about the project.
+- **Install the requirements file before use**